bsu-cs-jb/cs-411-docs/lab-01/specification.md

 - [ ] The project exists on the `main` branch on GitHub of the git repository.
 - [ ] Autograding: `npm install` completes successfully
+- [ ] Fill out answers to questions and prompts in README.md

 ### Meets Expectations